George V. Murry: Auxiliary Bishop of Chicago

-Pope John Paul II appointed Murry as an auxiliary bishop of the Archdiocese of Chicago and titular bishop of Fuerteventura on January 24, 1995.
-He was consecrated on March 20, 1995.
+Pope John Paul II appointed Murry as an auxiliary bishop of Chicago and titular bishop of Fuerteventura on January 24, 1995.
+He was consecrated at Holy Name Cathedral in Chicago, Illinois, on March 20, 1995.
 Cardinal Joseph Bernardin served as the principal consecrator, assisted by Auxiliary Bishops Alfred Abramowicz and Timothy Lyne.

 Coadjutor Bishop and Bishop of Saint Thomas

-Murry was appointed as coadjutor bishop of the Diocese of Saint Thomas by Pope John Paul II on May 5, 1998.
+Murry was appointed coadjutor bishop of Saint Thomas by John Paul II on May 5, 1998.
 As such, he had the right of succession when the current bishop resigned.
-Murry became bishop on June 30, 1999, after the resignation of Bishop Elliot Thomas.
+Murry became bishop of Saint Thomas on June 30, 1999, after the resignation of Bishop Elliot Thomas.

 Bishop of Youngstown

-On January 30, 2007, Pope Benedict XVI appointed Murry as the fifth bishop of the Diocese of Youngstown.
+On January 30, 2007, Pope Benedict XVI appointed Murry as the fifth bishop of Youngstown.
 Later in 2007, he was elected secretary of the United States Conference of Catholic Bishops (USCCB).
 Murry was re-elected to a three-year term as secretary in 2008.
 Murry served as chair of the USCCB Committee on Domestic Policy.
 He was appointed chair of the National Catholic Educational Association in 2015, serving until the end of 2017.

 In September 2015, Pope Francis appointed Murry to the Synod of Bishops that met in October 2015 to discuss family life.
 At that meeting, he said he supported the view that church could change its practice toward the divorced and remarried without altering doctrine.
 Murry said he supported greater participation from theologians, cultural historians, and other experts, and that the Synod needed to find a way to hear the voices of the people who were the subject of its discussions.
 He also supported the creation of commission to consider allowing women to serve as deacons.
 He said: "It would be a wise idea to look into it, to learn more about it and then to present a proposal to the Pope to say there either are theological problems, or not.
 And if not, let’s move forward."

-Murry served on several. boards of directors and trustees:
+Murry served on several boards of directors and trustees: